reckonsys/careers/pythonista.md

 * The number of years may not matter if you show promising skills
 * Exposure to celery
 * Knows how to setup a server
+* Basic understanding of containers

 ## Nice to have (Optional - but, these are huge plus)
 * Go Lang / Elixir
 * Know how to deploy backend using our [bigga](https://github.com/reckonsys/bigga) project.
 [This is just a docker-compose file]
+* Basic grasp of AWS / Google Cloud / Azure
-* Good grasp on client-side JavaScript (or CoffeeScript/typescript)
+* Basic grasp on client-side JavaScript (or CoffeeScript/typescript)
-* have used frontend frameworks like Ember, Angular, Backbone, React
+* Have used frontend frameworks like Ember, Angular, Backbone, React
 * SASS / LESS Experience is huge plus